benchling/app-examples-python/examples/chem-sync-local-flask/README.md

 _Note: The names can be different, and the schema is allowed to have additional fields.
 As long as it's for a `Molecule` entity, and has at least two `Decimal` fields._

-#### Lab Automation Run Schema
+#### [Optional] Lab Automation Run Schema

-Create a new lab automation run schema in the registry.
+If using a Run, create a new lab automation run schema in the registry.

 ![image info](./docs/create-run-schema.gif)